-This continued funding follows the success of the FY 2020 Emergency Transitional Pet Shelter Housing and Assistance Grant Program, which awarded approximately \$2 million to six organizations in six states across the nation.
-Grants awarded will allow shelters to expand housing and supportive service resources for survivors of domestic violence, provide assistance including rent, pet deposits, and pet supplies to those seeking transitional housing with their pet, and so much more!
+This continued funding follows the success of the FY 2020 and FY 2021 Emergency Transitional Pet Shelter Housing and Assistance Grant Programs, which awarded approximately \$2 million to six organizations in six states across the nation in 2020 and a total of \$2.42 million to five organizations in 2021.

-With the 2021 grant monies appropriated, more survivors of domestic violence and their pets will benefit from important programs.
 Future grants will provide emergency and transitional shelter and housing assistance or short-term shelter and housing assistance for domestic violence victims with pets, service animals, emotional support animals, or horses.
 Grants awarded may also be used for programs that provide support services designed to enable someone fleeing domestic violence to locate and secure safe housing with their pet, safe accommodations for their pet, or related services such as transportation and other assistance.

-"The PAWS Act Coalition looks forward to working with the U.S. Department of Justice and other federal agencies to help more eligible organizations and programs access this critical funding," said Steven Feldman, President of the Human Animal Bond Research Institute (HABRI).
-"We are excited to continue our efforts in raising awareness about this grant program, which will continue to save lives and enable more people to begin the process of healing with their beloved pets."
+"The PAWS Act Coalition looks forward to working with the U.S. Department of Justice to raise awareness of this grant program so that more eligible organizations and programs access this funding," said Steven Feldman, President of the Human Animal Bond Research Institute (HABRI).
+"We are heartened to see funding for this program rise to its fully-authorized amount of \$3 million, reflecting the reality that people need to seek safety and overcome trauma with pets by their side."